 McDonell said the decision to cut staff came from within the Sports Group, which is led by Mark Ford.

 Time Inc., also publisher of Time, People, Entertainment Weekly and InStyle, has struggled to offset shrinking print revenue with Internet advertising.
-Publishing accounts for 9 percent of parent company Time Warner Inc. (TWX)’s annual operating income.
+Publishing accounts for 9 percent of parent company Time Warner Inc. (TWX:US)’s annual operating income.
 The division’s sales have fallen 26 percent since the recession began in 2007, to $3.68 billion last year.

 Laura Lang, chief executive officer of Time Inc., is working to revive growth amid intensifying online competition.
 She was hired in November from digital ad agency Digitas, following a nine-month search to replace the previous chief, Jack Griffin.
 Time Warner CEO Jeffrey Bewkes had fired Griffin after he clashed with other Time Inc. executives.